 Requirement: The Score Code Export node exports score code that contains only one DATA step.
-For a list of Enterprise Miner nodes that produce score code, see "SAS Enterprise Miner Tools Production of Score Code".
+For a list of Enterprise Miner nodes that produce score code, see "SAS Enterprise Miner Tools Production of Score Code" on page 14.

 After the process flow diagram is in place, set the properties for the Score node and the Score Code Export node: